Catholic Voices: History

 Catholic Voices was founded by Austen Ivereigh and Jack Valero in 2010 to prepare the State visit by Pope Benedict XVI to the United Kingdom in September of that year to beatify Cardinal John Henry Newman in Birmingham.
 The project had the blessing of the Catholic Archbishop of Westminster, Archbishop (later Cardinal) Vincent Nichols.

 The announcement of Pope Benedict's visit in March 2010 caused controversy in Britain.
 Some people did not want the visit to take place or at least they thought the state should not pay for it.
 They considered that the views of Pope Benedict were not in line with modern British values.
 The areas mentioned included the clerical sex-abuse crisis, HIV/AIDS in Africa, gay rights, abortion and birth control, the role of women in the Church and in society, etc.

 Ivereigh and Valero thought the controversy would be a good opportunity to explain the real position of the Catholic Church on all these various issues given that the media would want to hold the conversation between the protestors and the Church.
 They saw a need for Catholics to be well informed about the Church and its doctrines, and good in communicating these in modern media settings in the fast-moving 24-hour news cycle.

-An October 2009 Intelligence Squared debate on “The Catholic Church is a force for good in the Church” had been massively lost by the Catholic side, which convinced the project founders of the need for better trained speakers.
+An October 2009 Intelligence Squared debate on “The Catholic Church is a force for good in the world” had been massively lost by the Catholic side, which convinced the project founders of the need for better trained speakers.